SoftUni-Internal/interactive-content/EN/03-Introduction-to-Hibernate/05-Homework.md

 [slide hideTitle]

-# Employees with Salaries Above 50 000
+# Problem: Employees with Salaries Above 50 000

 Write a program that obtains the first names of all employees with salaries above **50 000**.